tos-kamiya/d2vg/README.md

 Example of a search with indexing enabled:
 ![](images/run4.png)

-In this example, it took 53 seconds without indexing, but it was reduced to 5 seconds or so.
+In this example, it took 1 minutes without indexing, but it was reduced to 5 seconds or so.

 ### Explicit indexing and searching within the index

 There is a method to explicitly create an index and search within the index, especially assuming searching millions of document files.

-The index DB created by explicit indexing is exactly the same as the one created by normal incremental indexing.
+The index DB by explicit indexing is the common DB with normal incremental indexing.
 Therefore, explicit index creation and searching within an index can be mixed with incremental indexing.
 For example, index creation can be done by incremental indexing, and search can be done within the index.

 (1) Creating an index